Best kids’ bikes 2025

 - Geographical availability: UK, Australia and New Zealand.
 International on request

-Kidvelo, launched in 2022, has quickly gained a reputation for high-quality, lightweight balance bikes that make learning to ride fun and easy.
+Launched in 2022, Kidvelo has quickly built a reputation for its high-quality, lightweight balance bikes designed to make learning to ride both fun and easy.

-Their bikes grow with your child, thanks to adjustable seat heights and handlebar reach, offering years of use.
+These bikes grow with your child, thanks to adjustable seat heights and handlebars that ensure comfort through various stages of development.

-The standout feature is the 2-in-1 design—both the 14" and 18" models can convert from balance to pedal bikes with a simple pedal kit, making the transition from balancing to pedalling seamless.
+One of the standout features is Kidvelo's 2-in-1 design.
+Both the 14" and 18" models convert effortlessly from balance to pedal bikes with a simple pedal kit, making the transition from balancing to pedalling smooth and stress-free.

-Kidvelo bikes are perfect for kids aged 18 months to 7 years, with lightweight alloy frames and child-specific components.
-Our Kidvelo Rookie 14 review highlights highlights their lightweight build and retro styling, popular with both kids and parents.
+Ideal for children aged 18 months to 7 years, Kidvelo bikes feature lightweight alloy frames and components designed for smaller riders.
+Our Kidvelo Rookie 14 review highlights their impressive build quality and retro-inspired design, a hit with both kids and parents.

-With a lifetime warranty on frames and forks, Kidvelo is a great choice for durability and ease of learning.
+With a lifetime warranty on frames and forks, Kidvelo offers long-lasting value and peace of mind.

 Hornit